neondatabase/website/content/docs/manage/endpoints.md

 ### Update an endpoint with the API

 The following Neon API method updates the specified endpoint.
-To view the Neon API documentation for this method, refer to the [Neon API reference](https://neon.tech/api-reference/v2/#/Endpoint/updateProjectEndpoint).
+To view the API documentation for this method, refer to the [Neon API reference](https://neon.tech/api-reference/v2/#/Endpoint/updateProjectEndpoint).

 ```text
 PATCH /projects/{project_id}/endpoints/{endpoint_id}